Skip to main content

 The term "sustainability" has become increasingly ubiquitous, often diluted and detached from its true essence.
 Companies, eager to capitalise on the growing trend of environmental consciousness, frequently employ this term without genuine commitment or action.
 This phenomenon, known as greenwashing, misleads consumers into believing that a company's products or practices are more environmentally friendly than they actually are.

-Why do you believe it's essential to transparently communicate sustainable initiatives to the community?
+Green Future Project: Why do you believe it's essential to transparently communicate sustainable initiatives to the community?

-IMG_1376 1"At Patagonia we usually like to avoid the word sustainability which nowadays is overused and ignores that every product we make has an impact on the planet.
+Interview with Elena Foglio from Patagonia with Green Future Project"At Patagonia we usually like to avoid the word sustainability which nowadays is overused and ignores that every product we make has an impact on the planet.
 We rather approach our activist role as a responsible company, making responsible decisions for our mission to save our home planet.
 This said, involving and communicating transparently our campaigns and initiatives to the community as we bring our mission to life is crucial as that’s how we bring our customers and other brands along on the journey towards new business practices.
 We recognise we still have our own house to clean in some areas, but addressing these is the first step for not avoiding their resolution."

 Investing in positive climate actions and sustainable initiatives goes beyond corporate responsibility.
 By dedicating resources to these initiatives, companies can enhance their brand reputation and cultivate stronger connections with consumers.
 These efforts translate into tangible benefits, including increased customer loyalty, enhanced brand equity, and a positive impact on the planet we all call home.